 Commercial recycling offers many opportunities for businesses to rethink waste management.
 Rather than putting mixed materials into one skip, businesses can separate at source to recover resources for resale, re-use, recycling or composting.
 The use of council by-laws, such as in the Timaru District may even prohibit recyclable or organic waste from going to landfill.

-As each local council will have different local waste collectors, the best way of finding commercial recyclers is by contacting your local government, or by checking out the Recycling Operators of New Zealand.
+As each local council will have different local waste collectors, the best way of finding commercial recyclers is by contacting your local government.
 Individual councils may offer website links or directories such as this linked page for Timaru District.
-For your council, if they are participants in the One Planet website, see our Councils link at the top of the page to locate their pages.
+For your council, if they are participants in the One Planet website, see our Councils link to locate their pages.